demaceo/binary/README.md

 ## Introduction

 ### Overview
 This Binary project was inspired by my general morning routine.
-That being, when I wake up, I look at the time, I listen to a podcast or the news detailing current events, and then I look at what I have to do that day - & this app does just that.
+That being, when I wake up, I look at the time, I listen to a podcast or the news detailing current events, and then I look at what I have to do that day.
+This app does just that.
 On page load, a user is first presented with recent news and events.
 By utilizing the Navigation Bar, they can also add a list of their To-Dos via the 'Add To Do' form.
 These To-Dos are then placed in the 'To-Dos' view and will be color-coordinated based on the chosen level of priority.

 Binary project is built with React and designed to meet project requirements in the rubric laid out [here](https://frontend.turing.io/projects/module-3/binary-challenge.html), a projects designed specifically for Mod 3 class 2008FE front-end engineering students.
 The project seeks to challenge the totality of learning of students up to this point, pulling together their core-stack knowledge of HTML, CSS, JS, React, DOM interaction and TDD (test driven development).